 - Wrongful death caused by physician malpractice or negligence.

 These are just some of the mistakes that may qualify as medical negligence or malpractice.
 If you were hurt because your doctor made any other type of critical error, you may have a valid claim.
-You should speak with our Harris County, medical malpractice lawyer today so we can assess your case and determine the best path forward on your behalf.
+You should speak with our Houston medical malpractice attorney today so we can assess your case and determine the best path forward on your behalf.

 Note: If your potential medical malpractice issue occurred on the weekend or after hours, it is all the more important to reach out to a legal advocate.